eddort/cubx/README.md

 <img src="./docs/cubx.png" height="300px" align="right" width="300px">

 **Cubx** is a versatile tool that simplifies running console programs inside Docker containers.
-It is suitable for anyone who wants to use applications without the need to install them on their device, providing ease and convenience in operation..
+It is suitable for anyone who wants to use applications without the need to install them on their device, providing ease and convenience in operation.
 - **Simple Command Line Interface**: Run applications with simple commands as if they were installed locally.
 - **Port Mapping Support**: All application ports are automatically mapped to the host.
 - **Lightweight and Fast**: Minimal overhead and speedy execution of containers.